lfex/kanin/README.md

 application to decode it, as the structure of this content is opaque to the AMQP protocol.

-If the queue were empty when the `basic.get` command was invoked, then the channel will return an `basic.get_empty` message, as illustrated here:
+If the queue was empty when the `basic.get` command was invoked, then the channel will return an `basic.get_empty` message, as illustrated here:

 ```cl